Robert Morales (footballer)

-Robert Osmar Morales Benítez (born 17 March 1999), also known as La Pantera, is a Paraguayan professional footballer who plays as a striker for Liga MX club Toluca and the Paraguay national team.
+Robert Osmar Morales Benítez (born 17 March 1999), also known as La Pantera, is a Paraguayan professional footballer who plays as a striker for Liga MX club Pumas, on loan from Toluca, and the Paraguay national team.

 Club career

 Youth career

 Robert Morales was trained in the academy of Olimpia; He was also known for being one of the most efficient scorers in the Paraguayan lower league championships.